soffes/blog/archive/cheddar/2012-10-11-cheddar-for-ios-1-1-released/cheddar-for-ios-1-1-released.markdown

 ---
-title: Cheddar for iOS 1.1 Released!
+tags:
+- announcement
-categories: announcement ios
+- ios
 ---

+# Cheddar for iOS 1.1 Released!

 Cheddar for iOS 1.1 just hit the App Store!
 There’s a ton of new stuff in this update.
 Here’s what’s new: